Mastur1998/AC1_Emblem_Tool/README.md

 Typing 'pip list' after this is done should show all packages and their versions You can do google search to find what each ackage does.

-Step 3: Create your emblem
+Step 3: Create your emblem:
 I'd recommend usign paint.net for this because its free and it does what its suposed to do the image has to be a png, 64x64 pixels in size, and the color palette has to be of at most 16 unique colors, one of them being the 'transparent' color (alpha value of zero).
 When saving this image, make sure to place it next to the python file.

-Step 4: Set up your emulator
+Step 4: Set up your emulator:
 The script assumes you're using duckstation's default keyboard mappings, that is, d-pad mapped to wasd, the face buttons to ijkl, and the left/right front triggers to 1 and 3.
 Boot up the game, go to your garage and open the emblem editor.